Giangiui/dagonstar/docs/documentation.md

         print(result)
 ```

-> task-multiple-workflows.py
+> dataflow-multiplewf.py

-*Dante* can read the *Shakespeare* file result because he can access to *Shakespeare*'s folder result.
+*Dante* can read the *Shakespeare* file result because it can access to the *Shakespeare*'s folder result.

-*Dante* can read *A.txt* with the command *workflow://English-Writers/Shakespeare/A.txt*, where *English-Writers* is the name of the workflow, *Shakespeare* is the name of the task and *A.txt* is the file generated as output.
+*Dante* can read `A.txt` with the command `workflow://English-Writers/Shakespeare/A.txt`, where *English-Writers* is the name of the workflow, *Shakespeare* is the name of the task and `A.txt` is the file generated as output.

-### task-sum-multiple-workflows
+### dataflow-multiplewfsum

-In this example, we want to declare three workflows.
-Two workflows return a number, the third one takes the output numbers and adds them together.
+In this example we want to define three workflows.
+Two of the workflows return a number, while the third takes these output numbers and adds them up.

-We declare the *English-Writers* workflow, which performs the same operations declared in *task-sum.py*.
+We declare the *English-Writers* workflow, which performs the same operations as declared in `dataflow-sum.py`.